Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Creating various accelerometer models

 The complete system of equations should account for all six degrees of freedom and their possible cross terms.
-Here however, it was considered that the relative displacements and inclinations are small and all non-linear and cross terms will be disregarded for the moment being.
+In this study, however, the assumption is made that the relative displacements and inclinations are small and all non-linear, and the cross terms will be disregarded here.

 The next step is to consider how the acceleration can be measured, both to feedback the control loop -- either for drag compensation or TM centering -- and to generate the data that is passed to the GFR software.
-All techniques used so far in real instruments and modeled in our simulator use the measurement of the control signal voltage that results in the actuation force needed to recenter the TM with respect to its housing and the appropriate transfer function to then derive the acceleration.
-These techniques are either capacitive sensing or optical readout, the latter being subdivided into laser interferometry, optical levers and shadow sensor.
+All techniques used so far in real instruments and modeled in our simulator use the measurement of the control signal voltage, which results in the actuation force needed to re-center the TM with respect to its housing and the appropriate transfer function to derive the acceleration.
+These techniques are either capacitive sensing or optical readout.
+The latter being subdivided into laser interferometry, optical levers and shadow sensors.

 In the case of a capacitive sensor, the surface of the TM must be conductive and electrode plates are installed in the walls of the housing.
 With this arrangement, each electrode forms a capacitor with the nearest face of the TM.
 Together with its projected `shadow' on the surface of the TM, they can be considered as a plane parallel capacitor -- at least as a first approximation -- to derive the equations of the capacitive sensing and of the electrostatic actuation \citep{Josselin1999}.
-As the TM moves inside the housing, the distance between electrode fixed in the housing and its shadow changes, and so does the capacitance value.
-A readout circuit measures this value to determine the control voltage and from this we can infer the acceleration.
+As the TM moves inside the housing, the distance between the electrode fixed in the housing and its shadow changes, and so does the capacitance value.
+A readout circuit measures this value to determine the control voltage, from which the acceleration can be inferred.

-For both the interferometry readout and optical lever, the surface of the TM is a mirror and its displacement will cause a difference in the interference pattern or in the position of the beam in a quadrant photodiode, respectively \citep{huarcaya2020, Heinzel2003}.
-Lastly, shadow sensors, such as the one proposed to be used in \citet{zoellner2013}, measure the power in a photodiode from a beam that is partially blocked by the moving TM so that more or less power incides on the sensor.
+For both the interferometry readout and the optical lever, the surface of the TM is a mirror and its displacement will cause a difference in the interference pattern or in the position of the beam in a quadrant photodiode, respectively \citep{huarcaya2020, Heinzel2003}.
+Lastly, shadow sensors, such as the one proposed to be used in \citet{zoellner2013}, measure the power in a photodiode from a beam that is partially blocked by the moving TM, so that more or less light incides on the sensor.